Find out about how to access the Framework for additional temporary OH staffing support, and much more in our October

-Membership of the NHS Occupational Health Clinical Registry - MoHaWK
+Membership of the National Occupational Health Clinical benchmarking tool MoHaWK

-MohaWK was founded on a core of evidence-based indicators of clinical performance that are linked to the outcome of care for patients attending occupational health units.
+The system was founded on a core of evidence-based indicators of clinical performance that are linked to the outcome of care for patients attending occupational health units.
 These are augmented by other measures that provide a fuller picture of the service provided by occupational health units.
-It is a dynamic system that will change as new requirements emerge and new research enables the development of additional evidence-based performance indicators.
+The approach is a dynamic system that will change as new requirements emerge and new research enables the development of additional evidence-based performance indicators.

 MoHaWK is provided by Syngentis.
-All Network members will have access to MoHaWK, free of charge, in 2013/14.
+All Network members will have access to MoHaWK as part of their Network membership package

-Monthly briefings on the latest developments within the fast moving world of NHS Health & Wellbeing
+Monthly briefings on the latest developments within the fast moving world of NHS Health and Wellbeing

-In the 2012 Network survey, 85% valued the monthly briefing.
-The monthly e-bulletin compiled from April 2013 by Syngentis, will enable members to keep up to date on new developments and opportunities in OH policy.
+85% of members value the monthly briefing.
+The monthly e-bulletin compiled by Syngentis, enables members to keep up to date on new developments and opportunities in OH policy.
 Each issue of the bulletin opens with a message from the Network Chair.

 Access to the members’ resource area of the Network website

 Clinical skills update training

 Regular clinical updates are critical to assure clinical competence and help meet the challenging requirements of SEQOHS and NHSLA.
-The NHS Health at Work Network has negotiated a benefit with Richard Wood of Simply Spirometry and Stephen Karmy from SJK Scientifics, which offers significant advantage only available to Network members.
+The NHS Health at Work Network has negotiated a benefit with Stephen Karmy from SJK Scientifics and Legal Experience Training, which offers discounts only available to Network members.

 SJK Scientifics offer a package delivered in your training facility, of a tailored one-day audiometry update course at a cost of £1,000 for up to 6 participants, £1400 for up to 9 delegates and £1800 for up to 12 delegates.
 This equates to a saving of at least 30% on the public open course delegate cost.

-Members can organize courses and offer spare places to other health professionals and neighbouring services.
+Members can organise courses and offer spare places to other health professionals and neighbouring services.